ramdarm/pic18f16q41-curiosity-lpc-demo-code/README.md

 LEDs D4, D5, D6 and D7 light up in turn every 500 milliseconds.
 Once D7 is lit, D4 lights up and the pattern repeats.

 #### Summary
-In C, we use Binary Left Shift and Right Shift Operators (<< and >>, respectively) to move bits around in the registers.
+In C, Binary Left Shift and Right Shift Operators (<< and >>, respectively) to move bits around in the registers.
 The shift operations are 9-bit operations involving the 8-bit register being manipulated and the Carry bit in the STATUS register as the ninth bit.
 With the rotate instructions, the register contents are rotated through the Carry bit. <br />

-For example, for a certain register rotateReg, we want to push a ‘1’ into the LSB of the register and have the rest of the bits shift to the left, we can use the Binary Left Shift Operator (<<).
-We would first have to set up the Carry bit with the value that we want to push into the register before we execute shift instruction, as seen in the figure below.
+For example, for a certain register rotateReg, the Binary Left Shift Operator (<<) can be used to push a ‘1’ into the LSB of the register and have the rest of the bits shift to the left.
+For this, it is required to set up the Carry bit with the value that is pushed into the register before executing the shift instruction, as seen in the figure below.

 ###### Left Shift Binary Operation
 ![Lab3-left-shift-binary-operation](images/Lab3-left-shift-binary-operation.PNG)

-Similarly, if we want to push a ‘1’ into the MSB of the register and have the rest of the bits shift to the right, we can use the Binary Right Shift Operator (>>).
-We would first have to set up the Carry bit with the value that we want to push into the register before we execute shift instruction, as seen in  the figure below.
+Similarly, using the Binary Right Shift Operator (>>) pushes a ‘1’ into the MSB of the register and makes the rest of the bits shift to the right.
+For this, it's required to set up the Carry bit with the value that is going to be placed into the register before executing the shift instruction, as seen in the figure below.

 ###### Right Shift Binary Operation
 ![Lab3-right-shift-binary-operation](images/Lab3-right-shift-binary-operation.PNG)